ssarkisy/Delta-Theory/Geometrical Model of Nature/Ingredients - Emergence - Assemblies.md

 How are we to understand nature?
 What are the fundamental entities and their properties?
 What are the relationships between fundamental entities?

-Nature is modeled with three types of entities.
-We can express them geometrically.

-- A three dimensional Euclidean space
-- A single dimension of time that advances linearly
-- A population of point objects.

 1D time and 3D space have the following properties

-- A vessel through which point objects and potential emissions travel
 - No known bounds in space nor time.
 - No known creation nor destruction model.
 - Is continuous, not quantum.
 - Defines no coordinate system, distance measure, or point of origin.
-- Are absolute nevertheless.
-- We can represent our 4 dimensions as a real tuple in ${R}^4$ and represent a point in time and space as $(t, x, y, z) \quad \text{where each } t, x, y, z \in {R}$.

 A point object has the following properties